Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 It is useful for increasing the reliability and stability of the system.

 It performs precise operations within very less time.
-This is one of the reason, today, PLC is widely used in the industry.
+This is one of the reasons, today, PLC is widely used in the industry.

 Question 4.
 What are the different components of PLC?